 On This Page

-We have made it easier for you to do this by suggesting some of the points relevant to this campaign that you might want to put forward.
-You can edit what you choose to send however and don't need to put forward what we suggest.
+We have made it easier for you to do this by creating a number of template letters relevant to the rental reform campaign that you might want to use when lobbying your MP.

 The write to your MP tool is available once you have registered on the NRLA site.
 This tool helps you find your MP and advises you on what you should put in a letter to your MP.